allmyservos/allmyservos/README.md

 	- Pi Camera
 	- Adafruit PCA9685 16 Channel Servo Driver
-	- Invensense MPU6050 Accelerometer and Gyro
+	- Invensense MPU6050 or MPU9050 Accelerometer and Gyro
+	- Motor Drivers: L298N, TB6612FNG and BTS7960

 The app provides a user friendly interface for configuration, a command line version for running over SSH and now supports headless operation.